Crystal nucleation along an entropic pathway: Teaching liquids how to transition: Simulation Method

-in which $S_0$ is the target value for the entropy, $S$ is the current value of the entropy of the system and $k$ is a spring constant.
-Steadily decreasing the target value for the entropy will nudge the system along the entropic pathway from the metastable liquid towards the solid, leading to the onset of crystal nucleation.
-Then, as discussed in prior work~\cite{Torrie,Allen,tenWolde}, we gather the simulation results collected over all overlapping windows to build the free energy profile for the nucleation process.
+in which $S_0$ is the target value for the entropy, $S_i$ is provided using Eq.~\ref{entropy} for a configuration $i$ of the system and $k$ is a spring constant.
+Then, we collect the simulation results under the form of an histogram, that yields the probability associated with each value of the entropy once the US potential has been removed~\cite{Torrie,Allen}.
+Repeating the simulations for steadily decreasing target values for the entropy allows us to build the Gibbs free energy profile for the nucleation process as discussed in prior work~\cite{tenWolde,Auer,desgranges2018unusual}.